 Imagine, for instance, an MSCP made up of approximately 20 contractors who (apparently) run their own limited companies.
 However, rather than the contractor taking care of the decisions made by the limited company and its business, another company makes those decisions and runs the company with little or no input from the contractor.
 The company making all the decisions would likely be classed as an MSCP.
 The MSCP would take care of all invoices and accountancy administration, and may even control the bank accounts of the contractor’s company.

-HMRC does not look favourably on this type of setup as participants could take advantage of the tax benefits open to them as a contractor, while essentially working in the same manner as an employee.
+HMRC does not look favourably on this type of setup as participants could take advantage of the tax benefits open to them as a self-employed business, while essentially working in the same manner as an employee.

-This is another reason that contractors need to be aware of the legal responsibilities associated with being a limited company, or personal service company (PSC) director, and the fact that these responsibilities cannot be delegated.
+This is one reason why contractors need to be aware of the legal responsibilities associated with being a limited company, or personal service company (PSC) director, and the fact that these responsibilities cannot be delegated.

 You can read more about the differences between a sole-trader and PSC director here